garrettngarcia/functional-factorio/README.md

 *Goal*: Implement Lean Manufacturing in Factorio

 The goal of this project is to use the ideas of recursion and functional programming to create a just-in-time/lean manufacturing system in vanilla Factorio.
 This will allow me to do cool things like take a 5 rocket/hour factory and tell it to fire one rocket/hour and get that exactly.
 It'll also allow me to do that without mining any more ore than is absolutely necessary.
-This means I need to mean the following design goals:
+This is also a design that can be easily incorporated into existing bases.
+This means I need to meet the following design goals:

 ## Design Goals
-* Pull-system: Don't start new work until there is a request for it.
+* Pull-system: Only start new work if there is a specific request for it.
 * Avoid waste:
   * unnecessary transportation
   * excess inventory/overproduction